The American Clinical Board of Nutrition (ACBN) is a certifying agency in

 nutrition.
 The ACBN is accredited by the National Commission for Certifying

 Agencies (NCCA).
-The ACBN is the first and currently only certifying agency
+The ACBN is one of only a very few certifying agencies

 in nutrition to offer Diplomate status to all professionals in the health care field,